zdshaoteach/2022-03-28-upr-online/README.md

 ## setup python

 - if you have not installed python:
+    1. option I: please follow the video guide under the [Carpentries Material Link (prerequisites)](https://indico.cern.ch/event/1112526/).
-    - please follow the guide on [Programming with Python: Setup](https://swcarpentry.github.io/python-novice-inflammation/setup.html) to setup python. note that you do NOT need to download the data, only setup the python.
+    2. option II: please follow the guide on [Programming with Python: Setup](https://swcarpentry.github.io/python-novice-inflammation/setup.html) to setup python. note that you do NOT need to download the data, only setup the python.
 - start jupyter notebook:
     1. from the command-line `jupyter notebook`;
     2. using the anaconda navigator;
     3. type `control` + `C` on the keyboard together to quit jupyter notebook.
+- jupyter notebook and jupyter lab are essentially the same.

 ## teaching shedule